TeamExtreme0/Base-of-Self-aware-Ai/README.md

 commands that it is given, and will provide better solutions over time.
 The self-aware AI is designed to be use as a real human, that providing information and Thinking like humans.

+• We are trying to make this A.I. as human-like as possible, so it can understand human emotions and be able to have a conversation with a person this is base model of ai.